Pattern-Projects/suggestive-dcd-project/README.md

 A book suggestion tool geared toward social media content creators with a medium to large fanbase.
 Fans can suggest books for the site owner to read and upvote other suggestions, the site owner can add books to their reading list and review them when finished.

+## License
+The project is shared for use with the [GNU General Public License v3](LICENCE)

+>   This program is free software: you can redistribute it and/or modify
+    it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 ## UX

 ![Responsive Views of Home Page](documentation/Responsive.png)